 Public and Private partnerships are being expanded to support children and families involved with the child welfare system.
-Collaboration with the OKDHS office supporting faith-based and community initiatives and other external partners, the CWC will finalize a two-year strategic plan focused on recruitment and support of resource families.
+Collaboration with the DHS office supporting faith-based and community initiatives and other external partners, the CWS will finalize a two-year strategic plan focused on recruitment and support of resource families.
 The 111 Project and Count Me In 4 Kids have been implemented with the Office of Faith-Based and Community Initiatives (OFBCI).
-Submissions from private agencies have been received in response to an OKDHS request for proposal for partnerships in recruitment, retention and support for non-relative resource parents and treatment foster homes.
-Anticipated award date for the successful vendors is February 1, 2013.
-The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) is partnering with OKDHS to increase the number of children involved in child welfare services who are also served through Systems of Care.
+Submissions from private agencies have been received in response to a DHS request for proposal for partnerships in recruitment, retention and support for non-relative resource parents and treatment foster homes.
+The awards for the resource family partners were realized in 2013.
+Targets for the recruitment of new foster homes are negotiated with the child welfare experts monitoring the Oklahoma Pinnacle Plan.
+There has been a recent surge in the number of new foster homes through this partnership.
+The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) is partnering with DHS to increase the number of children involved in child welfare services who are also served through Systems of Care (SOC).
+Beginning in 2013, this partnership focused on counties in Region 4.
+Recent data show improvement in stabilizing some out-of-home placements and using SOC to work with older youth in need of supportive connections while in out-of-home care.

-Developmental Disabilities Services Division
+Developmental Disabilities Services